Keyboard shortcuts

 return tables

-# Compare with the live simulator
+# Compare with the live simulator. replay() yields sets of entity IDS; the live

 live_tables = {

-"hungry": set(world.hungry.tolist()),
+"hungry": set(world.ids[world.hungry].tolist()),

-"sleepy": set(world.sleepy.tolist()),
+"sleepy": set(world.ids[world.sleepy].tolist()),

-"dead": set(world.dead.tolist()),
+"dead": set(world.ids[world.dead].tolist()),

 }